 While temporarily disabling democratic and balances can be necessary, it opens the door to abuses by those in power.
 When people are scared, they are less likely to question authority figures, making them easier to control.
 In a time of crisis there is a risk that governments will exploit the population’s fear to introduce measures without a proper legal basis, unnecessarily restricting people’s basic rights, or using emergency powers to pass laws which have nothing to do with the crisis in question, to the detriment of citizens, especially minorities.
 This was seen in Hungary, where emergency powers were used to bring in laws forbidding sex changes.

 Similarly, due to reduced oversight, increased spending, and a relaxing of rules around public procurement, there is a heightened risk of corruption.
+To keep these risks in check, the use of emergency powers is only legitmate if certain conditions are met and legal principles followed.

 1. Principle of exceptional threat